akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 the obvious choice when UDP can't be used.
 It has very good performance (high throughput and low latency) but latency at high throughput might not be as good as the Aeron transport.
 It has less operational complexity than the Aeron transport and less risk of trouble in container environments.
-Artery TCP will be the default transport in Akka 2.6.0.

 @@@ note